edgio-docs/edgio-docs/src/guides/v7/develop/rest_api.md

 -   **Authentication/Authorization:** `Authorization` Header

-    Our REST API services require authentication and authorization before a request to one of our endpoints will be honored.
+    Our REST API services require authentication and authorization before a request to one of our operations will be honored.

     Authenticate and authorize your requests by passing the `Authorization` header with the following value: